modrocko/simple-crm/README.md

 **More...**

-**Simple CRM is (super) lightweight, workflow built around files**.
+**Simple CRM is a (super) lightweight, workflow built around files**.
 You open & edit these files with your favorite editor.
-What this workflow does is make it easy & fast to define, add, tag, find &  view contacts.
+This workflow makes it easy & fast to define, add, tag, find &  view contacts.
 And has tools to import, export & backup all your contacts.

 Simple CRM is built for power users, freelancers & anyone wanting less — to do more.